-- a) Condition the plumage as per IDFB Part 1. - b) Determine the composition as per IDFB Part 3. - c) Down: Weigh a representative sample of at least 0.1 g down clusters (down, plumules and nestling down). - d) Feathers: Weigh a representative sample of at least 1.0 g feathers.
+- a) Condition the plumage as per IDFB Part 1. - b) Determine the composition as per IDFB Part 3. - c) Down: Weigh a representative sample of at least0.1 g down clusters (down, plumules and nestling down). - d) Feathers: Weigh a representative sample of at least 1.0 g feathers.
 Do not include damaged/broken feathers. - e) If only a species test is required (i.e. the content analysis/component test is not completed), separate a large enough sample into down and feathers to provide 0.1 g down clusters and 1.0 g feathers.

-12.5 Determination of down species
+12.4 Determination of down species

-- a) Take each down cluster by the forceps and remove any remaining fibres. - b) Place 1-3 down clusters between the microfiche viewing trays. (or) Place 1-2 down clusters between the microscope glass slides. - c) Determine from visual evaluation of the nodes whether the down cluster is goose, duck or not identifiable.
+- a) It is acceptable to use the down clusters from the composition test of IDFB Part 3 if they are less than 0.1g but greater than 0.07g. - b) Take each down cluster by the forceps and remove any remaining fibres. - c) Place 1-3 down clusters between the microfiche viewing trays. (or) Place 1-2 down clusters between the microscope glass slides. - d) Determine from visual evaluation of the nodes whether the down cluster is goose, duck or not identifiable.
 The down cluster is placed in the appropriate glass beaker.